jresclapez/AxosoftTest/README.md

 # AxosoftTest
 #### Twitter feed app  for Axosoft technical test.
-#### Electron-React App which displays a Twitter feed.
+#### Electron - React App which displays a Twitter feed.
 The Twitter search runs in the main process, as well as the storage of the last 5 searches.

 #### Communication between the electron and the react app has been implemented using the ipcMain and ipcRender modules, respectively